An indirect representative of an importer

-- lodges customs declarations on behalf of a client, but in their own name
+- lodges customs declarations on behalf of the importer, but in their own name

-- acts under the same responsibility as the holder of the goods.
+- acts under the same responsibility as the importer.

 The importer and the indirect representative are jointly responsible for the customs debt (including post-clearance).
 However, Customs aims the collection measures primarily at the representative.
 The importer is subjected to collection measures only if the indirect representative is found to be insolvent.